BTC £50,000 ● OFFLINE3,700,000 BTC lost£118K added today

 • Hold a sealed envelope containing part of your recovery information

-If your solicitor is not familiar with cryptocurrency, share this guide with them as a starting point — or consider finding a specialist.
+If your solicitor isn’t familiar with cryptocurrency, share this guide with them — or find a specialist.
+See our guide on finding a crypto-literate solicitor.

 Checklist